pasquelab/Human-XIST-XCI_AP/SCRIPT/Fig_5H_processing_bulkRNAseq_WT_XIST-iKD/README.md

 This workflow requires other input files:
 - genome.txt: a genome file required by bedtools coverage, that defines the expected chromosome order in the input files (given in this folder).
-- An N-masked genome to be used for Star alignment, required by SNPSplit, whose instruction for its generation is described in 1-SNP-N-Masked-genome_for_SNPSplit.md in this folder, and whose path must be specified in the config.json file prior to execution of the workflow.
+- An N-masked genome to be used for STAR alignment, required by SNPSplit, whose generation instructions is described in 1-Making_SNP-N-masked-genome_for_SNPsplit.md (in this folder), and whose path must be specified in the config.json file prior to execution of the workflow.